Somerset Coal Canal: Restoration

 Brassknocker Basin in 2006.
 This is the only navigable section of the canal, near its junction with the Kennet and Avon Canal.
 There are moorings, a café, and boat and cycle hire.

 The canal society have produced a restoration plan that looks at the benefits that a restored canal might bring, and some of the difficulties that would be encountered in achieving this.
 Timsbury and Paulton Basins are both in water, but provide habitat for wildlife, and are unlikely to be restored for boating.
-Near Radford, a scrapyard and private gardens occupy the route, but a diversion using the former railway may be possible.
+Near Radford, a scrapyard and private gardens occupy the route, there is no alternative route possible without passing through private land and creating an entirely new canal route.
 At Camerton, the access road to an estate called Canal View has been built along the canal, after which a house blocks the way forwards.
 At Combe Hay, many of the locks are in reasonable condition, although some repairs to frost damage of the stonework will be necessary.
 The locks are numbered from the top downwards, and the pound between locks 5 and 6 has been filled with water as a garden feature.
 The walls of lock 11 have collapsed, and lock 16 was buried beneath the railway embankment.
 Locks 17 to 22 have been infilled to varying extents.
 Below lock 19, the branch of the canal that enabled boats to reach the inclined plane is still visible.
 At Upper Midford the canal is blocked entirely at the accommodation bridge by the 40 ft high embankment of the railway that crosses it.
 At Monkton Combe, another house occupies the route, and some of it has been buried beneath sports pitches.
 The final obstacle is the A36 bridge, beyond which is the restored Brassknocker Basin.

 Most of the canal features along the entire route are on private land but the towpath survives in places as a right of way.
 The later railway from Midford to Wellow on the southern branch has been surfaced to form part of National Cycle Route 24.
 The area around Timsbury and Paulton Basins has been designated as an 'area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance' under section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990.